naturuplift/WebAccessibility/README.md

 ## Web Accesibility

 Web accessibility is crucial for businesses, helping people with disabilities access websites through tools like video captions and screen readers.
 This not only boosts a site's search engine ranking but also prevents legal issues related to accessibility.
-While the topic can be complex, there's a simple set of criteria to follow in the project, outlined in the Acceptance Criteria section.
+While the topic can be complex, there's a simple set of criteria to follow in the process, outlined in the Acceptance Criteria section.
 Follow Guide [Easy Checks – A First Review of Web Accessibility][access-guide] to get you started!

 ### Goals